Get exclusive member benefits & effect social change. Join Today

 Albinism is a rare group of genetic disorders that cause the skin, hair, or eyes to have little or no color.
 Albinism is also associated with vision problems.
-According to the National Organization for Albinism and Hypopigmentation (NOAH), approximately one in 17,000 people have a form of albinism.
-(NOAH)
+According to the National Organization for Albinism and Hypopigmentation, about 1 in 18,000 to 20,000 people in the United States has a form of albinism.

 OCA affects the skin, hair, and eyes.
-There are several subtypes of OCA, which include:
+There are several subtypes of OCA:

-OCA1 is caused by a defect in the tyrosinase enzyme.
+OCA1 is due to a defect in the tyrosinase enzyme.
 There are two subtypes of OCA1.

 OCA2 is less severe than OCA1.
-It is caused by a defect in the OCA2 gene that results in reduced melanin production.
-People with OCA2 are born with slight coloring and have light skin, and their hair may be yellow, blond, or light brown.
-Common in Sub-Saharan Africans, African Americans and Native Americans.
+It’s due to a defect in the OCA2 gene that results in reduced melanin production.
+People with OCA2 are born with light coloring and skin, and their hair may be yellow, blond, or light brown.
+OCA2 is most common in Sub-Saharan Africans, African Americans, and Native Americans.

-OCA3 is a defect in the TYRP1 gene, and it usually affects dark-skinned people, particularly in black South Africans.
+OCA3 is a defect in the TYRP1 gene.
+It usually affects dark-skinned people, particularly black South Africans.
 People with OCA3 have reddish-brown skin, reddish hair, and hazel or brown eyes.

-OCA4 is caused by a defect in the SLC45A2 protein that results in the minimal production of melanin, commonly found in people of East Asian descent.
-People with type OCA4 have similar symptoms as people with OCA2.
+OCA4 is due to a defect in the SLC45A2 protein.
+It results in a minimal production of melanin and commonly appears in people of East Asian descent.
+People with OCA4 have symptoms similar to those in people with OCA2.

-OA is caused by a gene mutation on the X chromosome and occurs almost exclusively in males.
+OA is the result of a gene mutation on the X chromosome and occurs almost exclusively in males.
 This type of albinism only affects the eyes.
 People with OA have normal hair, skin, and eye coloring, but have no coloring in the retina (the back of the eye).

-HPS is a rare form of albinism that is caused by a defect in one of eight genes.
+HPS is a rare form of albinism that is due to a defect in one of eight genes.
 It produces symptoms similar to OCA, and occurs with lung, bowel, and bleeding disorders.

-Chediak-Higashi syndrome is another rare form of albinism that is caused by a defect in the LYST gene.
+Chediak-Higashi syndrome is another rare form of albinism that is the result of a defect in the LYST gene.
 It produces symptoms similar to OCA, but may not affect all areas of the skin.
-The hair is usually brown or blond with a silvery sheen, and the skin is usually creamy white to grayish.
+Hair is usually brown or blond with a silvery sheen, and the skin is usually creamy white to grayish.
 People with Chediak-Higashi syndrome have a defect in the white blood cells, increasing their risk of infections.

-GS is an extremely rare genetic disorder that is caused by a defect in one of three genes.
+GS is an extremely rare genetic disorder.
+It’s due to a defect in one of three genes.
 There only have been 60 known cases of GS worldwide since 1978.
-GS is characterized by albinism (may not affect the entire body), immune problems, and neurological problems.
+GS occurs with albinism (but may not affect the entire body), immune problems, and neurological problems.
 GS usually results in death within the first decade of life.

-Albinism is an inherited disorder that is present at birth.
+Albinism is an inherited disorder that’s present at birth.
 Children are at risk of being born with albinism if they have parents with albinism, or parents who carry the gene for albinism.

 People with albinism will have the following symptoms:

-Albinism is associated with vision problems, which may include:
+Albinism occurs with vision problems, which may include:

 The most accurate way to diagnose albinism is through genetic testing to detect defective genes related to albinism.
-Less accurate ways of detecting albinism include an evaluation of symptoms by your doctor, or an electroretinogram test (that measures the response of the light-sensitive cells in the eyes) to reveal problems with your eyes associated with albinism.
+Less accurate ways of detecting albinism include an evaluation of symptoms by your doctor or an electroretinogram test.
+This test measures the response of the light-sensitive cells in the eyes to reveal eye problems associated with albinism.

 There is no cure for albinism.
-Treatment for albinism is provided to relieve symptoms and to prevent sun damage.
-Treatment for albinism may include:
+Treatment for albinism can relieve symptoms and prevent sun damage.
+Treatment may include: